CherryLend/cherrylend-v2-spec/README.md

 ### Repay Loan
 #### High-Level Implementation
 Repaying loan validation will be similar to grabbing a loan.
-We will construct a ValidateRepayInfo from the input collateral UTxOs and output interest UTxOs.
+We will construct two lists of ValidateRepayInfo from the input collateral UTxOs and output interest UTxOs.
 ```
 pub type ValidateRepayInfo {
   repay_loan_amount: Int,